Krishnaswamy Sundarji: Military career

 Sundarji joined the British Indian Army in 1945 during the Second World War, though the war ended before he could see any active service.
 On 28 April 1946, he was given an emergency commission as a second lieutenant in the Mahar Regiment.
 His early career as an army officer involved operating in the troublesome areas of the North-West Frontier Province and then in Jammu and Kashmir.

 In the period following India's independence, he saw action in Kargil district, Jammu and Kashmir, during the decisive victory in Indo-Pakistani War of 1947–1948.
 In 1963, he served in the UN mission in the Congo, where he was chief of staff of the Katanga command and was mentioned in dispatches for his gallantry.

 Sundarji served as the commanding officer of an infantry battalion during the Indo-Pakistani War of 1965 won comprehensively by India.
 He played an important role as brigadier general staff of a corps in the Rangpur sector of Bangladesh, during the Indo-Pakistani War of 1971.
 This war led to the liberation of Bangladesh.
 As an acting brigadier, he was appointed Deputy Military Secretary, Army HQ, on 20 January 1973.

 Sundarji was promoted to major general on 26 July 1974.
 For the first time in the history of the Indian Army, an infantry officer became the general officer commanding of the elite 1st Armoured Division.
 He was chosen by General K. V. Krishna Rao to be part of a small team for reorganising the Indian Army, especially with regard to technology.
 He raised the Mechanised Infantry Regiment by amalgamating various battalions from the army's premier infantry regiments.

 Operation Blue Star

 He was promoted to lieutenant general on 5 February 1979.
-In 1984, he led Operation Blue Star, intended to evict extremists who had occupied the Golden Temple in Amritsar.
+In 1984, he led Operation Blue Star, intended to evict Khalistani terrorists who had occupied the Golden Temple in Amritsar.
 He later said "We went inside with humility in our hearts and prayers on our lips".
 According to his wife, Sundarji emerged a changed man after this operation.